-This gray-brown agaric is covered in a colorless, slimy veil.
+Gomphidius glutinosus, also known as Slimy Spike, is a grey-brown agaric that is covered in a colourless, slimy veil.
 The stem has an indistinct ring zone, often stained black by spores, and its base is lemon-yellow.
-Mycorrhizal with spruse.
+The mushroom is mycorrhizal with spruce.

-gray-brown, convex or bun shaped, becoming expanded and flattened, heavily viscid when damp, becoming shiny when dry.
-Flesh dirty white, moderate and firm.
+grey-brown, convex or bun-shaped, becoming expanded and flattened, heavily viscid when damp, becoming shiny when dry.
+Flesh dirty white, moderate, and firm.
 Gills

 at first whitish, becoming tinged olivaceous-grey when mature, deeply decurrent, thick.
 Stem

 dirty white, more or less equal, lemon yellow at base.
 Ring white, glutinous, zone-like.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very hard to distinguish between an edible and a poisonous mushroom.
 We recommend, because of this, that you don't eat wild mushrooms at all, and this site does not contain any information about the edibility or toxicity of the mushrooms listed here.